camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 ## Appendix B (Informative): `operationId` and `description` Guidelines for MCP and AI Agent Readiness

 This appendix is the outcome of the CAMARA MCP Enablement Program – Phase 0.
 It extends the naming and documentation rules in [5.7.2](#572-operations) and [2.2](#22-data-definitions) with additional, targeted constraints to ensure CAMARA API operations can be reliably selected and invoked by automated consumers, including AI agents and **Model Context Protocol (MCP)** tool-selection pipelines.
 These consumers rely on the operation object itself — not the top-level `info.description` — to understand what an operation does, when to use it, and how to invoke it correctly.
+Note: Although this appendix is informative, it uses RFC 2119 keywords (MUST, SHOULD, MAY) to indicate the intended normative strength of each rule if and when it is promoted into the main body of this document.

 ### B.1. `operationId` Naming Rules